-Now that you’ve splurged on the best juicer you could afford, you want to make the most nutritious juice possible.
+Now that you’ve splurged on the most efficient juicer you could buy, you want to make the most nutritious juice possible.
 But to get the best benefit from juicing, it is most important to be juicing every day to get your body to its optimum state.
 Otherwise, you may as well just make a few salads.
 Juicing can be so much more powerful!

 You probably already know how vitally important juicing can be to your health, read this post to understand the many reasons why.